Smile-SA/redmine_smile_base/README.md

 * **smile_tools.rb**

-  Methods to traces **overrides made by Smile plugins**, overrides listed in plugin settings
+  Methods to trace **overrides made by Smile plugins**, overrides listed in plugin settings
   * **trace_by_line**
   * **trace_override**
   * **regex_path_in_plugin**